Best of winter

 In Minneapolis, an Art Shanty village appears on Lake Harriet.

-Ice castles in southern Wisconsin and the Twin Cities
+Ice castle in the Twin Cities

 Fun festivals and spectator events